stephenajulu/julzinsight.co/content/_index.md

 seo:
   title: Julz Insight
   description: >-
-   Julz Insight is a tech firm that's focused on building impactful products, brands, and cutting-edge solutions.
+   Julz Insight is a tech firm focused on bringing your ideas to life.
+From concept to market dominance!
+Turning them into impactful products, projects and brands.
   extra:
     - name: 'og:type'
       value: website